wmorgan/dcos-docs/1.7/overview/architecture.md

 - User: also known as Client, is a cluster-external or internal app that kicks off a process, for example a human user that submits a Marathon app spec.
 - Agent: a private or public Mesos Agent; originally was called Mesos Slave and you might still see references to it in the codebase.
 - Executor: is part of a service running on an Agent, managing one or more tasks
-- Task: a Mesos task
+- Task: a Mesos task, the unit of execution in DC/OS.
-- Process: a logical collection of tasks initiated by client, for example a Marathon app or a Chronos job
+- Process: a logical collection of tasks initiated by a Client, for example a Marathon app or a Chronos job.

 On a high level, the following interaction takes place between the DC/OS components when a User requests to launch a process.
 Note that communication takes place between the different layers (such as the User interacting with the Scheduler) as well as within a layer, for example, a Master communicating with Agents.